 If you're looking for games like The Last of Us, you're in the right place.
 If you've played The Last of Us, it's an experience that's impossible to forget.
 From that heart-wrenching opening sequence, where the fungus-infected zombies first siege Joel's house, to the various tense shootouts and gut wrenching moral decisions littered throughout, it's a game like no other.
-With its 2020 sequel adding to the formula and this year's The Last of Us Part I revising the original for PlayStation 5, few games quite match up to it.
+With its 2020 sequel adding to the formula and last year's The Last of Us Part I revising the original for PlayStation 5, few games quite match up to it.

 That said, there are a couple of modern titles on the market if you're looking to scratch that itch left by The Last of Us.
 Not all of them are horror games per sé, but capture the same veneer of emotional storytelling that made Naughty Dog's game such a hit.
 You'll get plenty of scares, but also deep, resonant characters to become attached to.

 Elsewhere, check out our list of the best free horror games for a few extra shocks that won't break the bank.
 To cleanse your palette afterwards, we've also got a list of the best free action games, and the best free shooting games to try out.

 Resident Evil 2 (2019)

 Resident Evil is one of the most enduring franchises in all of horror, and this remake of the 1998 original proves exactly why.
 Gone are the fixed camera angle and tank controls, replaced by an over-the-shoulder perspective that puts you squarely in the middle of the action.
 Carefully tiptoeing through zombie-infested police stations and street corners has never been as intense as this.